Ashley Kafka: Equipment

-As Queen Goblin, Ashley Kafka rides a Goblin Glider and wields a high-tech Pumpkin Scepter that has two features.
+As the Queen Goblin, the second clone of Ashley Kafka rides a Goblin Glider and wields a high-tech Pumpkin Scepter that has two features.
 The first feature can be used in a rigid state.
 The second feature is a chain retractable state.
 In addition, the Pumpkin Scepter can fire explosive blasts through the Pumpkin Scepters extremities.

 Reception

 In 2022, Screen Rant included Queen Goblin in their "10 Spider-Man Villains That Are Smarter Than They Seem" list.

 Other versions

 DC crossover

-In the Marvel/DC crossover Spider-Man & Batman, Kafka was present when behavioral psychiatrist Cassandra Briar attempted to use Carnage as the test subject for a chip that would lobotomize the homicidal instincts of dangerous patients, Kafka objecting to the treatment in the belief that she could still reach Kasady through conventional therapy.
+Ashley Kafka appears in the Marvel/DC crossover Spider-Man & Batman.

 Earth-71290

-On Earth-71290, Ashley Kafka works at Ravencroft where she has Edward Whelan as her assistant.
-Web-Weaver enlisted them to help hide the Great Web of Life and Destiny from the Sinister Squadron.
-When Some of the spider-themed heroes arrived to make sure it is safe, the Sinister Squadron arrived with their leader Madame Web (an unidentified reality version of May Parker) causing Ashley and Edward to flee.
+An alternate universe version of Ashley Kafka from Earth-71290 appears in the series Spider-Society.

 MC2

-In the MC2 reality, Ashley Kafka married John Jameson, with whom she had a son named Jack.
-Jack became a costumed adventurer known as "The Buzz" without them knowing.
+An alternate universe version of Ashley Kafka from Earth-982 appears in the MC2 imprint.
+This version married John Jameson, with whom she had a son named Jack.